DooDesch/Maisheim/plugins/Horem-DoOrDieMonsters/README.md

 - Status Effects are currently broken/disabled.
 - Some class weapon secondary attacks are unbalanced due to this (Not on the OP side).

+**Forgotten Biomes**

+Requires vegetation to be off in Mistalnds or it will get Crowded.
+(Or disable Mistlands Vegetation in the DoDMonsters.cfg, user preference)

 ## Boss Monsters